MattMors/NA-sound-4Everybody/frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created for NASA Space Apps Challenge in Rome.

 ## Available Scripts